 I lectured on contemporary US politics as an adjunct professor- focusing on the corrosive influence of money in politics.
 News outlets CNBC, NPR, NBC, ABC, FOX, Channel One (Britain) and ORF (Austria) have featured me as a guest.

-During the pandemic I have been quarantining in the Hudson Valley and enjoying the expansive beauty of upstate New York.
-I also became a vegetarian, and spent a lot of quality time with my youngest son.
+During the pandemic I enjoyed the expansive beauty of the Hudson Valley, became a vegetarian, painted and spent a lot of quality time with my youngest son.